Goats’ Milk and Cows’ Milk in Tetra Pak cartons

-Our goats' milks are packed in paperboard cartons which can be recycled.
+Tetra Pak cartons are made of paperboard which can be recycled.
 Many local authorities offer a kerbside collection service either with the rest of your cardboard or they recycle the cartons as a separate entity.
-If you are in an area that doesn't offer this service, many supermarkets have recycling bins for cartons in their car parks and you can drop them off when you do your shopping.
+If you are in an area that doesn’t offer this service, many supermarkets have recycling bins for cartons in their car parks and you can drop them off when you do your shopping.

 You may also be interested to know that our cartons are printed and delivered on rolls, which means one truck can transport enough material to pack nearly 1,000,000 standard 1 litre cartons.
 It would take over fifty trucks to deliver the same number of pre-formed bottles.

-The glass bottles for our sterilised milk delivered to your doorstep can be recycled at kerbside or at bottle banks.
+The glass bottles for our sterilised milk and flavoured milks can be recycled with your at kerbside collections or at bottle banks.
 Please note these are not ‘rinse and return’ so your milkman cannot reuse them.

-Our yogurt pots and lids are fully recyclable.
+Our yogurt pots are fully recyclable.
 Detach the cardboard outer from the pot and recycle with other paper and cardboard.
 The remaining plastic pot is made of polypropylene and can be recycled with your plastic.
 The plastic caps on the big yogurt pots can be recycled with your plastics as well.
 Unfortunately the foil lids cannot be recycled as they are foil with a sealable lacquer.
 While both elements are recyclable, we do not have the facilities in the UK to separate them prior to recycling.

 The plastic wrap around this cheese isn’t recyclable, but this is something we’re trying to rectify.